Custom Types

 }

-• Method 2: Pass the InputFieldType alias (defined in FormlyModule.forRoot) to the field config.
+- Method 2: Pass the - InputFieldTypealias (defined in App Config) to the field config.- export class AppComponent {

 fields: FormlyFieldConfig[] = [